-A. The subject blows into a heated breath tube leading to a chamber, which is in the path of an infrared light beam.
+- A. The subject blows into a heated breath tube leading to a chamber which is in the path of an infrared light beam.
 The subject must blow at least 5-10 seconds before the instrument will accept the breath sample.
 This ensures the sample is deep lung air.
 The instrument measures how much infrared light was absorbed by ethanol at two different wavelengths, the ratio of which is specific for ethanol.
-The BAC is displayed on the front of the instrument, printed on an evidence ticket, and stored in memory.

-Q. Is this an accepted method for analyzing ethanol in human breath?

-- A. Yes.
-The BAC DataMaster uses well-established techniques, and principles of chemistry (infrared spectroscopy and the Beer-Lambert Law). - 3.
-Q. Will anything besides ethanol show absorption of infrared light? - A. Many substances will absorb infrared light.
+The BAC is displayed on the front of the instrument, printed on an evidence ticket, and stored in memory. - 2.
+Q. Is this an accepted method for analyzing ethanol in human breath? - A. Yes.
+The BAC DataMaster uses well-established techniques and principles of chemistry (infrared spectroscopy and the Beer-Lambert Law). - 3.
+Q. Will anything besides ethanol show an absorption of infrared light? - A. Many substances will absorb infrared light.
 However, the BAC DataMaster measures the absorption at two different wavelengths, the ratio of which is specific for ethanol.
-If any substance besides ethanol is present, the instrument will recognize it as interference. - 4.
-Q. Can acetone in the breath of a diabetic or fasting person affect the breath alcohol reading? - A. Yes.
-Acetone at high enough levels can impact the results of the BAC DataMaster. - 5.
-Q. Does a change in line voltage have an affect on a BAC reading? - A. No. The instrument filters out fluctuations in the line voltage. - Q. Can the reading be affected by changing external conditions? - A. No. Internal and external standards protect against false readings due to ambient conditions. - 7.
-Q. Is it possible for the operator to change a subject's breath test result? - A. No. The operator simply follows instructions displayed by the instrument.
+If any substance besides ethanol is present, the instrument will recognize it as an interference. - 4.
+Q. Can acetone in the breath of a diabetic or fasting person affect the breath alcohol reading? - A. No. Acetone will have no effect on the test result. - 5.
+Q. Does a change in line voltage have an affect on a BAC reading? - A. No. The instrument filters out fluctuations in the line voltage. - 6.
+Q. Can the reading be affected by changing external conditions? - A. No. Internal and external standards protect against false readings due to ambient conditions.

+7. Q. Is it possible for the operator to change a subject's breath test result?

+A. No. The operator simply follows instructions displayed by the instrument.
 Operator involvement is minimized.
-He/she is not involved with the determination of the result.
+He/She is not involved with the determination of the result.